-There is a very wide range of extra-curricular opportunities for children to participate in.
-These activities are free and generally take place after school.
+There is a wide range of extra-curricular opportunities for children at Reigate School.
+Most of these activities are free and generally take place after school.
 The list of activities can be found on the school website and children are encouraged to participate in these to enable them to extend interests and talents beyond the classroom or to learn something completely new.
-Research evidence shows that pursuing such interests supports positive mental health and well-being.